 Roman Military Equipment

-amount of other equipment.
+In addition to his weapons and armour a Roman soldier was trained to carry a considerable amount of other equipment.
 This was mainly carried on his shoulder as a pack mounted on a wooden cross frame.

 days), a canteen of water, cooking equipment, a selection of tools, a cloak for bad weather and sleeping under and probably some spare clothing.

 Best estimates for the weight of the soldiers load including weapons and armour come to somewhere in the region of 30kg. which fits well with the amount a modern soldier is expected to carry.

 and a basket, a bucket and an axe, together with a leather strap, a sickle and chain, and rations for three days, so that an infantryman is little different from a beast of burden.”
 Not for nothing were they nicknamed “Marius’s mules” (muli Mariani)